Alimony and Marital Fault

 Under N.J.S.A.
 2A:34-23 a person convicted of aggravated assault, manslaughter, criminal homicide, or murder of a divorcing party’s family member may not receive alimony.
 Also, a person convicted of a conspiracy or an attempt to commit murder may not collect alimony from the intended victim of said crimes.

-If you have any questions about alimony in NJ, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultationSources
+If you have any questions about alimony in NJ, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultationSources

 Mani v.
 Mani , 183 N.J.
 70 (2005)